Single-family homes

 How long does a home inspection take?+

 A home inspection typically takes between 2 and 4 hours, depending on the size and age of the building.
-We take the time needed to check everything thoroughly — an older or larger home naturally takes longer.
+We take the time needed to observe each accessible component — an older or larger home naturally takes longer.

 What are the most common problems found in Montreal houses?+